threestudio-project/threestudio/README.md

 - Validation/testing using resumed checkpoints have iteration=0, will be problematic if some settings are step-dependent.
 - Gradients of Vanilla MLP parameters are empty if autocast is enabled in AMP (temporarily fixed by disabling autocast).
 - FullyFused MLP may cause NaNs in 32 precision.
+- StableDiffusionGuidance is much more slower with PyTorch2.0.

 ## Structure